article · Certification difficulty & pass rates

 Why online AZ-900 pass-rate numbers conflict

-Pass-rate searches reward confident numbers, so third-party pages often give one even when the vendor does not.
-RoleMath's pass-rate ledger keeps those claims as audit material, not as facts.
-The AzurePrep row is a useful warning example because the captured page presented conflicting pass-rate-style claims on the same page: a 65-75 percent range and an 85 percent average.
-That does not mean either number is true or false for the global AZ-900 population; it means the page is not primary evidence.
+In the example RoleMath captured, a third-party page offered a confident pass-rate figure that conflicted with itself while the reviewed vendor pages publish none, and RoleMath's pass-rate ledger keeps that claim as audit material, not as fact.
+The reviewed AzurePrep row is a useful warning example because the captured page presented conflicting pass-rate-style claims on the same page: a 65-75 percent range and an 85 percent average.
+That does not mean either number is true or false for the AZ-900 candidate population; it means the page is not primary evidence.
 A prep provider may know its own students, may survey a biased audience, or may estimate from anecdotes.
 None of that creates a Microsoft candidate pass rate.
-Use third-party percentages only as a signal that the web is noisy around this query.
+Treat a third-party percentage as a figure to check for its population, denominator, time window, attempt type, and method before you rely on it.

 Use the AZ-900 domain weights instead

 The official study guide gives a better study plan than any pass-rate percentage.
 As of the July 20, 2026 skills-measured version, Microsoft lists three domains: Describe cloud concepts at 25-30 percent, Describe Azure architecture and services at 35-40 percent, and Describe Azure management and governance at 30-35 percent.
 That weighting tells you where to spend time.
-Do not spend half your prep memorizing scattered pricing trivia if you cannot explain regions, availability zones, compute, storage, networking, identity, governance, and shared responsibility.
-The exam is beginner-friendly, but it is still a vocabulary and reasoning exam.
+Do not overinvest prep time in scattered pricing trivia if you cannot explain regions, availability zones, compute, storage, networking, identity, governance, and shared responsibility.
+The credential is Beginner-labeled, but you still have to be able to explain the concepts in the published domains.
 The goal is not to chase a folklore pass rate; the goal is to make the official outline boring because you can explain each item in plain English.

 What AZ-900 is actually good for